skijit/notes/programming/web/javascript/rxjs-revisited.md

 - `throttle`: similar to audit, but emit the *next* when signalled

 ## Filtering to only 1
-- these will only emit 1 value and then they're done!
+- use case: you want to filter down the values to only emitting 1 value (and then maybe unsubscribe or not)!
 - `first`: emit first and then unsubscribes!
   - note there is no observable completion... it just unsubscribes.
   - also takes an optional predicate parameter